kevinushey/blog/_posts/2017-01-04-parent-frames-and-backwards-compatibility.md

 {% endhighlight %}

 Now, I can document the 'official' function signature using `iter.max`, but still support users who have written code using `max.iter` in future versions of **sparklyr**.
 Depending on how aggressive I want to be, I could deprecate the usage of `max.iter` in future versions of **sparklyr**, but now I can at least be confident that any users of **sparklyr** won't see their code suddenly break with an update to **sparklyr**.

+We could, of course, have just implemented all this backwards-compatibility stuff inline at the start of the `ml_kmeans()` function as well.
+Why do I prefer this solution?

+1. It minimizes pollution: rather than having multiple lines of code effectively unrelated to what `ml_kmeans()` does, we just have a single line of code calling a function that handles this for us behind the scenes;

+2. This function can be re-used elsewhere.
+You could imagine that we might have other functions, e.g. `ml_linear_regression()`, that take a similarly-named `max.iter` argument.
+By dropping in this same function call, we get this unified backwards compatibility across all of our functions.

+3. We can expand our `ml_backwards_compatibility_api()` function without fuss, and do so without requiring any changes in the functions where it is called (assuming, of course, we are disciplined on how we handle this non-standard evaluation!)

+With R, the disciplined use of non-standard evaluation can lead to some very elegant solutions.
+As long as you're comfortable with the bit of extra magic, allowing certain functions to modify the parent frame makes it possible to provide backwards compatibility in an API in a very clean way.